-Old Gale Store: Circa 1905 (K-643): The Old Gale Store is a vernacular late Victorian-style twostory frame and weatherboard structure.
+Old Gale Store: Circa 1905 (K-643): The Old Gale Store is a vernacular late Victorian-style two-story frame and weatherboard structure.
 It is "T-shaped" in its construction plan with a rare two-story front porch, much like the neighboring Bailey Hotel across the street.
-The store was constructed in 1905 after a fire destroyed most of the Town's commercial center.
-Leo Gale used it as a general store and meat market in the early 20th Century.
+The building is located on the original site of the Golden Swan Inn, built in 1838, ultimately being used for various commercial purposes.
+That building burned in the 1904 fire, and the lot remained empty until 1909.
+Rose Walls purchased the lot that year and commissioned Benjamin Duling to build the structure that remains today with its distinct two-story front porch.
+Once completed, it is assumed the building included a shop and residence for Walls.